-My first three years of starting tomato and pepper seeds in my small shop were rather angst-ridden.
-I was depending on selling hundreds of plants at market and I had never done anything like this before.
+My first three years of starting seeds in my small shop were rather angst-ridden.
+I was depending on selling hundreds of plants at the farmers’ markets and I had never done anything like this before.
 I read, and watched, and worried, and called the seed companies and MN Extension Service ad-nauseum.

 I. The Germination Process

-2) “Soil” for seeding: If you are a totally organic grower, you can make your own potting mix (but it is a bit involved).
-I have tried several, but my favorite combination is as follows (you will need to scale down proportionally for smaller batches):
+If you are a totally organic grower, you can make your own potting mix (but it is a bit involved).
+I have tried several recipes, but here is my favorite combination for organic DYI potting mix (you will need to scale down proportionally for smaller batches):

 - 5 gal. compost